 - 3 x 3 sterile gauze pads: To cover the wounds of small size

 - Sterile dressings: For dressing wounds

-- Band aids: To apply on small cuts and wounds
+- Band-aids: To apply to small cuts and wounds

 - Duct tape: Is a multipurpose item which can be used to fix bandage rolls and pads.